-The preamble to the ICRW recognizes that it is in the common interest to achieve the optimal level of whale stocks as rapidly as possible without causing widespread economic and nutritional distress.
+The preamble to the ICRW recognizes as a common interest the achieving of the optimal level of whale stocks as rapidly as possible without causing widespread economic and nutritional distress.
 Since the coming into effect of the commercial whaling moratorium by the IWC in 1986, utilization of whales by South Atlantic nations has been exclusively non-extractive and non-lethal.
-For the purpose of non-extractive and non-lethal uses (including, but not limited to, tourism and research), the optimal level of whale populations is close to the natural or unexploited level because this provides for the highest sustainable abundance of whales.
+For the purpose of non-extractive and non-lethal uses (including, but not limited to, tourism and research), the optimal level of whale populations is equivalent to the recovered level since this provides for the highest sustainable abundance of whales.
 Objectives for the SAWS are set, therefore, taking into account the reality of the region in terms of the non-extractive and non-lethal use options.
 These are entirely consistent with Article V of the ICRW as it specifies that closed areas may be designated with respect to the conservation and utilization of whale resources.